-Friends of Jesmond Old Cemetery are members of the British Trust for Conservation Volunteers (BTCV), a charitable organisation set up in 1959 which has a successful history of environmental volunteering throughout the UK.
+Friends of Jesmond Old Cemetery are members of The Conservation Volunteers, a charitable organisation set up in 1959 which has a successful history of environmental volunteering throughout the UK.
 Their vision is a better environment where people are valued, included and involved in creating a more sustainable future by inspiring people and improving places.

 The National Federation of Cemetery Friends, of which the Friends of Jesmond Old Cemetery is a member, was established in 1986 and is both a nationally and internationally renowned organisation concerned with the conservation and protection of all aspects of heritage, history and wildlife in our cemeteries.